martian-lang/martian-docs/content/writing-pipelines/index.md

 the language of that code.
 For example, a stage could refer to a Python module, or a C, C++, Go, or Rust binary, just to name a few possibilities.

-Currently the there are 3 values supported for the type parameter:
+Currently there are 2 values supported for the type parameter:

 |`src` type|Stage type|
 |---|---|